SMFOSS/flunc/README.txt

  ``flunc all``

-runs all tests listed in all.tsuite against localhost:8080/openplans
+runs all tests listed in all.tsuite against http://localhost/

  ``flunc -t http://localhost:8080/some_portal all``

 runs all tests listed in all.tsuite against localhost:8080/some_portal

- ``flunc -t http://localhost:8080/p -c all create_user``
+ ``flunc -c all create_user``

 runs create_user.twill using all.conf